The other party asks for your data room. You have 24 hours. This is exactly what should be in it - organized, ready, and nothing missing.

 This is the foundation.
 These documents prove your company is properly incorporated, equity is cleanly allocated, and there are no legal landmines.

-If your equity structure is messy - missing founder agreements, unclear IP assignments, or cap table errors - fix it before opening a data room.
-Investors find these things.
+If your equity structure is messy, missing founder agreements, unclear IP assignments, or cap table errors, fix it before opening a data room.
+People find these things.
 It's better to know and fix than to have it surface mid-diligence.

-This is usually where investors spend the most time.
-Everything here should be accurate and internally consistent - meaning your P&L matches your cash flow, which matches what you said in your deck.
+This is usually where other parties spend the most time.
+Everything here should be accurate and internally consistent, meaning your P&L matches your cash flow, which matches what you said in your deck.

 Your cap table is the single document most likely to raise a question.
 Keep it clean and up to date.
 If you're using a cap table management tool like Carta or Pulley, export the current state before adding it to the room.

 IP assignments are the most commonly forgotten document in early-stage rooms.
-Every founder should have signed one at company formation.
-If they haven't - fix it before diligence starts.
-This is non-negotiable for most investors.
+Every business should have signed one at company formation.
+If they haven't, fix it before diligence starts.
+This is non-negotiable for most parties.

 If you're raising from VCs specifically, the checklist gets slightly more structured than angel-stage diligence.
 VCs typically run a formal process with a defined request list.
 Here's what a typical VC due diligence checklist covers, and roughly how each document maps to their decision-making process.

 A data room with 60 unorganized files is almost as bad as no data room.
-Investors are looking through a lot of rooms.
+The other parties are probably looking through a lot of rooms.
 If yours is clean and logical, it signals the same about how you run the company.

-Here's a folder structure that works for most fundraising data rooms:
+Here's a folder structure that works for most data rooms:

 01_Company overview